Gum Disease Causes & Treatment

-There are many different varieties of periodontal disease, and many ways in which these variations manifest themselves.
+There are many different varieties of periodontal disease and many ways in which these variations manifest themselves.
 All require immediate treatment by a periodontist to halt the progression and save the gum tissue and bone.
 Here are some of the most common types of periodontal disease along with the treatments typically performed to correct them:

 Gingivitis is the mildest and most common form of periodontitis.
 It is caused by the toxins in plaque and leads to periodontal disease.
 People at increased risk of developing gingivitis include pregnant women, women taking birth control pills, people with uncontrolled diabetes, steroid users and people who control seizures and blood pressure using medication.

 Treatment: Gingivitis is easily reversible using a solid combination of home care and professional cleaning.
-The dentist may perform root planing and deep scaling procedures to cleanse the pockets of debris.
+The dentist may perform root planning and deep scaling procedures to cleanse the pockets of debris.
 A combination of antibiotics and medicated mouthwashes may be used to kill any remaining bacteria and promote the good healing of the pockets.

 Chronic Periodontal Disease

-Chronic periodontal disease is the most common form of the disease, and occurs much more frequently in people over 45.
+Chronic periodontal disease is the most common form of the disease and occurs much more frequently in people over 45.
 Chronic periodontal disease is characterized by inflammation below the gum line and the progressive destruction of the gingival and bone tissue.
-It may appear that the teeth are gradually growing in length, but in actuality the gums are gradually recessing.
+It may appear that the teeth are gradually growing in length, but in actuality, the gums are gradually recessing.

 Treatment: Unfortunately unlike gingivitis, chronic periodontal disease cannot be completely cured because the supportive tissue cannot be rebuilt.
-However, the dentist can halt the progression of the disease using scaling and root planing procedures in combination with antimicrobial treatments.
+However, the dentist can halt the progression of the disease using scaling and root planning procedures in combination with antimicrobial treatments.
 If necessary, the periodontist can perform surgical treatments such as pocket reduction surgery and also tissue grafts to strengthen the bone and improve the aesthetic appearance of the oral cavity.